nachotp/lemiknow/README.md

 ## Note on distributed training

 When using distributed training, a GPU is bound to its process using the local rank variable.
-Since knockknock works at the process level, if you are using 8 GPUs, you would get 8 notifications at the beginning and 8 notifications at the end...
+Since lemiknow works at the process level, if you are using 8 GPUs, you would get 8 notifications at the beginning and 8 notifications at the end...
 To circumvent that, except for errors, only the master process is allowed to send notifications so that you receive only one notification at the beginning and one notification at the end.

 **Note:** _In PyTorch, the launch of `torch.distributed.launch` sets up a RANK environment variable for each process (see [here](https://github.com/pytorch/pytorch/blob/master/torch/distributed/launch.py#L211)).
 This is used to detect the master process, and for now, the only simple way I came up with.
 Unfortunately, this is not intended to be general for all platforms but I would happily discuss smarter/better ways to handle distributed training in an issue/PR._